 The Latino Club is one of many cultural clubs at Aliso Niguel High School and focuses on creating a community around Latino culture.
 Earlier this year, the club was founded by Lauren Melchor (12) and Rosemarie Garibalde (12).

 Meetings are held in room 406 with Mr. Schniepp.
-Meeting dates are typically on Wednesdays, but depend on month to month.
+Meeting dates are typically on Wednesdays, but change month to month.
 They discuss global issues that are unique to Latinos, engage in the culture and provide a sense of community for everyone.

 President Lauren Melchor has put her time and energy into this club since the beginning of this year.